 When you first get to camp you will be greeted at the gate by the Directors and the Leadership Team.
 You will then be told what cabin or tent you will be living in and you will be able to drive right there.
-At the cabin/tent you will meet your Section Head, counsellor and other campers that have already arrived and you will have a chance to unpack and settle into your bunk.
-Your counsellor will then start an activity with you so you can start getting to know the campers in your cabin.
+At the cabin/tent, you will meet your Section Head, counsellor and other campers that have already arrived.
+You will then have a chance to unpack and settle into your bunk, and your counsellor will start an activity so you can start getting to know the campers in your cabin.